Gascon campaign (1294–1303): English and French expeditions of 1296–1297

 An English relief force was mustered in England, however was delayed from sailing due to a revolt in Scotland in 1295, finally leaving on 4 January 1296 from Plymouth.
 The army was commanded by Edward I's brother Edmond of Lancaster and Henry de Lacy, Earl of Lincoln.
 Messengers were sent to Brittany, requesting passage through Brittany and to gather provisions, however the messengers were hanged by the Bretons, and in revenge Edmund plundered Brittany on his way to Gascony.
 The English army arrived in Gascony in March 1296.
+They landed at Castillon in the Médoc (not to be confused with Castillon-la-Bataille in the Dordogne.
+The horses were landed and the army marched seven miles (10 kilometres) inland where it besieged and took the castle at Lesparre-Médoc.

 Staying at Bourg and Blaye, the English army was joined by many Gascons, swelling Edmund's forces to more than two thousand men-at-arms.
 The English army advanced on 28 March to Bordeaux, and laid siege to the town.
 The towns of Langon and Saint-Macaire surrendered to Edmund's forces.
 With the news of an approaching French army under Robert of Artois, with difficulties in paying his troops, resulting in parts of the army disbanding, the siege of Bordeaux was ended and the English army retired to Bayonne.
 Edmund of Lancaster died at Bayonne on 5/6 June.

 Henry de Lacy, Earl of Lincoln was appointed as the commander of the English army with John St John continuing as Seneschal of Gascony.
 A siege of the towns of Bordeaux and Dax was undertaken, however after eleven weeks of siege the towns were not captured and the sieges were lifted.
 The English army, while attempting to resupply the fortress of Bonnegarde, was ambushed by the French army on 2 February 1297.
-St John, leading a division was outnumbered by the attacking French forces, but Henry de Lacy and the second division retreated from the battlefield.
-When the Gascon contingent ran away St John was defeated and taken prisoner along with ten other knights.
-Henry de Lacy retreated to Bayonne, while Robert of Artois was ordered to travel to Flanders to assist with the English expedition to Flanders.
+In the Battle of Bonnegarde, St John, leading a division was outnumbered by the attacking French forces, but Henry de Lacy and the second division retreated from the battlefield.
+When the Gascon contingent ran away St John was defeated and taken prisoner along with ten other to forty knights depending on the sources and the French pursued the other English divisions until nightfall.
+Henry de Lacy was able to escape and retreated to Bayonne, while Robert of Artois was ordered to travel to Flanders to assist with the English expedition to Flanders.

 Bayonne continued to remain the centre of English power.
 Henry de Lacy carried out a raid towards Toulouse, which lasted till Michaelmas.
 De Lacy then went back to Bayonne till after Christmas, and about Easter 1298 returned to England.